 - 2 large potatoes peeled and cut into thin sticks

 - ½ cup oil for frying the potatoes + more for cooking

-Soak the yellow split peas in 2 cups of cold water overnight and change the water a few times.
+Soak the yellow split peas in cold water for about 2 hours and change the water a few times.